drawsocket/drawsocket.github.io/overview.md

 # Use in production

 Note: `drawsocket` has been used in large scale production, but as with all technology, **the system must be tested before use in production**.
 Users are advised to thoroughly test your production network and display devices before any live performance.
+For best results, test with the same server, client, and networking hardware.
+Note that browser support for different web-technologies does vary between versions!

 # Basic Usage in Max